About

 Precept = Discussion Sections

-I am also interested in environmentally-just waste management and an end to the uneven siting of hazardous waste facilities – and have been involved in anti-incineration campaigns, local composting program development, and zero waste education.
+I am also interested in environmentally-just waste management and an end to the uneven siting and cumulative impacts of hazardous waste facilities – and have been involved in anti-incineration campaigns, local composting program development, and zero waste education.
 Additionally, I am fascinated by the dynamics of international climate negotiations, and have taught and led university observer delegations to the annual UNFCCC COP.

-Before joining the Princeton community, I served for 5 years as the first Sustainability Program Manager at Swarthmore College, PA, helping to launch the Office of Sustainability and to facilitate environmental and climate institutional decision-making while reporting to C-suite administrators.
+Prior to my PhD, I served for 5 years as the first Sustainability Program Manager at Swarthmore College, PA, helping to launch the Office of Sustainability and to facilitate environmental and climate institutional decision-making while reporting to C-suite administrators.
 I spearheaded myriad initiatives related to zero waste and environmental justice, decarbonization of campus energy systems, climate science communication, engagement with international climate negotiations, and local community partnerships.
 This was a new, growing office – and I was, at first, its sole staff member.
 My work therefore entailed substantial budget management, institutional strategic planning, staff hiring & oversight, large-scale project implementation, committee leadership, event planning & public speaking, and curriculum development.

 Practitioner Experience